tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 ### Running the workflow

 For running a workflow, the `runWF` function can be used.
-I executes all command-line calls stored in the workflow container.
+It executes all command-line calls stored in the workflow container.

 ``` r